Skip to main content

 Cipher methods Code

-The A1Z26 code — or alphabet rank — is the most direct encoding: every letter is replaced by its position in the alphabet.
+The A1Z26 cipher — also called the alphabet rank or letter to number code — is the most direct encoding: every letter is replaced by its position in the alphabet.
 A = 1, B = 2, …, Z = 26.
 It’s often the first “cipher” we teach children because it only requires one skill: counting.

 The mapping is linear: